selected pieces 2023-2025 □ǍḒ∏#‡€*≠™

 €

-Schnee von Gestern, 2024, original oil painting snow shovel, 30 x 40 x 120 cm
+Schnee von Gestern, 2024, original oil painting, snow shovel, 30 x 40 x 120 cm, private collection

 Can painting in the time of disordered attention, digital extractivism, and generative AI still serve as a relevant technique of meaning-producing contemporary art?